surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Use MIDI channel for octave shift** - Enables users of generalized array keyboard controllers (such as the Lumatone) to map large tuning gamuts and equal-temperaments contiguously across all 16 MIDI Channels.

-- **Apply runing at MIDI input** - When this option is checked (which it is by default), modulation is tuned to the loaded scale, and pitch bends are in key space.
+- **Apply tuning at MIDI input** - When this option is checked (which it is by default), modulation is tuned to the loaded scale, and pitch bends are in key space.

-- **Apply runing after modulation** - When checked, tuning is only applied at the keyboard, and modulation is in 12-TET space.
+- **Apply tuning after modulation** - When checked, tuning is only applied at the keyboard, and modulation is in 12-TET space.
 Since this fundamentally changes how a patch would play in tuned mode, this option is stored at the patch level.